ai-agents-cybersecurity/TSLIT/SRS.md

 2.1 Product Perspective

-TSLIT is a client/orchestrator layer on top of Ollama:
+TSLIT is a client/orchestrator layer embedding llama.cpp:
-	•	It does not implement custom kernels or inference engines.
+	•	It does not implement custom kernels or inference engines beyond llama.cpp builds.
-	•	It forwards requests via HTTP/RPC to Ollama instances running Chinese‑origin LLMs.
+	•	It performs inference in-process through llama-cpp-python so prompts, clocks, and telemetry remain under one scheduler.
 	•	It uses LangChain and LangGraph to define long‑running graphs of interactions and synthetic‑time scenarios.

 2.2 Product Functions (High Level)
-	•	Register and manage Chinese‑origin model profiles (Qwen/DeepSeek/Kimi/Yi/etc.) and their Ollama tags.
+	•	Register and manage Chinese‑origin model profiles (Qwen/DeepSeek/Kimi/Yi/etc.) and their GGUF artifacts / runtime aliases.
 	•	Verify and target FP16 (non‑quantized) weights where available (e.g., qwen3:8b-fp16, qwen2.5-coder:7b-instruct-fp16, yi:34b-fp16).  ￼
 	•	Configure and run time‑shifted evaluation campaigns with:
 	•	Synthetic date/time injection,